 Rome will host an exhibition dedicated to the life and career of the much-loved Roman actor Alberto Sordi (1920-2003) at his former residence near the Baths of Caracalla.

-The multimedia show will be held from March to June 2020 in various rooms of Sordi's private villa, which has never been open to the public before.
+It will be held in various rooms of Sordi's private villa, which has never been open to the public before, until 31 January 2021.

 The exhibition is also expected to highlight the private side to Sordi who is best remembered for his roles in films such as Un americano a Roma, Il Marchese del Grillo, Il Vigile, and I Vitelloni.